-Destruction/Damage/Vandalism of property is defined as the willful destruction, injury, disfigurement, or defacing of any public or private property, real or personal, without the consent of the owner or person having custody or control of that property by cutting, tearing, breaking, marking, painting, drawing, covering with filth, or any other such means as may be specified by local law.
+Destruction/damage/vandalism or property is defined as to willfully destroy, injure, disfigure, or deface any public or private property, real or personal, without the consent of the owner or person having custody or control by cutting, tearing, breaking, marking, painting, drawing, covering with filth, or any other such means as may be specified by local law.

-Intimidation is defined as the unlawful placing of another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to an actual physical attack.
+Intimidation is defined as to unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack.